6.9-magnitude earthquake strikes off Japan

 - Tsunami waves observed off coast of Iwaki City

-(CNN)A tsunami warning is in effect for Japan's Fukushima and Miyagi Prefectures after a 6.9-magnitude earthquake struck off Honshu at 5:59 a.m.
-Tuesday (3:59 p.m.
+(CNN)A tsunami advisory is in effect for Japan's Fukushima and Miyagi Prefectures after a 6.9-magnitude earthquake struck off Honshu just before 6.00 a.m.
+Tuesday (4.00 p.m.
 Monday ET).

-Japanese authorities urged residents of those northeast coastal areas to leave immediately for higher ground and to not return until warnings had been lifted.
-Tsunami waves of 1-3 meters (3-10 feet) are possible, according to the US Geological Survey, which said the quake struck 37 kilometers (23 miles) east-southeast of Namie at a depth of 11.4 kilometers (7 miles).
+Japanese authorities urged residents in those northeast coastal areas to leave immediately for higher ground and not return until warnings had been lifted.

+The earthquake struck in the same area as the devastating 9.0-magnitude earthquake in 2011 -- one of the worst ever to hit Japan -- which killed more than 20,000 people and triggered a meltdown at Fukushima Daiichi nuclear power plant.

+Tuesday's quake struck 37 kilometers (23 miles) east-southeast of Namie at a depth of 11.4 kilometers (7 miles).
+Four aftershocks of at least magnitude 4.8 were recorded within one hour of the initial quake.

-Tsunami waves have been spotted along the coast and more are expected, according to the Japanese Meteorological Agency.
-The first one reached the coast at Iwaki-shi in Fukushima Prefecture at 6:29 a.m. local time.
+The first tsunami wave reached the coast at Iwaki-shi in Fukushima Prefecture at 6:29 a.m. local time.
 The largest so far, a 1.4-meter tsunami, was observed in Sendai, Miyagi Prefecture, at 8:03 a.m. according to JMA.

 Video on social media from Onahama featured sounds of sirens in response to the warning in effect.

 Images of the port showed waves that the broadcaster described as "backwash" that happens before a tsunami hits shore.

 NHK urged the public to evacuate, cautioning that even if waves appear low in the ocean they can rise as they reach shore.
 The broadcaster reminded people to dress warmly in the cold rain and urged them to help others leave.